Child Psychiatry Treatment at Jagruti Raha

 - Family therapy sessions

-- Sibling support programmes
+- Sibling support programs

-4. School Integration Support
+- School Integration Support

-- Liaison with teachers and school counsellors
+- Cooperation with teachers and school counselors

-- School-readiness assessments
+- School-readiness tests

-Skill Development & Rehabilitation
+- Skill Building & Rehabilitation

 - Social skills training

-- Speech and language therapy
+- Speech and communication assistance

 Role of the Family in Child Psychiatry Treatment

-- Lessons arguments and tighten the emotional bond
+- Lessons, arguments, and tighten the emotional bond.

-Services Offered to Families:
+Services Provided to Families:

-- Psychoeducation regarding the condition of the child
+- Psychoeducation regarding the condition of the child.

-- Behavioural coaching of caregivers
+- Behavioral coaching of caregivers.

-- Emotional support groups for parents
+- Emotional support groups for parents.

-Why Early Intervention Is Important?
+Why Is Early Intervention Needed?

-- Poor school performance
+- Low school grades

 - Low self-esteem and loss of confidence